isapome/BrainProp/README.md

 * CUDA 10.1.243
 * cuDNN 7.6.5.32

-To install the required libraries and modules:
+To install the required libraries and modules (after having created a virtual environment with the versions of Python and pip indicated above):

 ```setup
 pip install -r Requirements.txt